An Efficient Quadratic Interpolation Scheme for a Third-Order Cell-Centered Finite-Volume Method on Tetrahedral Grids: Nonlinear Solver and Time Integration Scheme

 where the boundary condition and the source terms are evaluated at $t=t^n$.
-The symbol $ {\bf M}^{-1} $ denotes the inversion of the mass matrix arising from the source quadrature formula: the $j$-th component of the product of the mass matrix and a global vector of the source terms at cell centers, ${\bf S} = ( s_1, s_2, \cdots )$ is given by
+The symbol $ {\bf M}^{-1} $ denotes the inversion of the mass matrix arising from the source quadrature formula applied to the time derivative terms: e.g., the $j$-th component of the product of the mass matrix and a global vector of arbitrary function values at cell centers, ${\bf z} = ( z_1, z_2, \cdots )$ is given by

-where the nodal gradient $ \nabla {\bf s}_i $ is computed by the quadratic LSQ method as described in Section \ref{LSQ_stencils}.
+where the nodal gradient $ \nabla {\bf z}_i $ is computed by the quadratic LSQ method as described in Section \ref{LSQ_stencils}.
 The inversion can be efficiently performed for an arbitrary vector ${\bf b}$ as ${\bf M}^{-1} {\bf b}$, without storing the matrix ${\bf M}$, by the fixed-point iteration: for $\ell = 0, 1, 2, \cdots$.

 with the initial value